QUICTester/QUICTester/README.md

 **Notes: The Mapper will use the default certificate and private key in [secrets](secrets/clientCert/).**
 <br/><br/>

-## 💻 Example (Fuzzing Aioquic: commit 239f99b8)
+## 💻 Example (Test Aioquic: commit 239f99b8)
-The fuzzing can be either run inside Docker, or manually built and run.
-Docker files for fuzzing all 19 QUIC implementations are provided in [dockerFile](dockerFile/).
+The  testing can be either run inside Docker, or manually built and run.
+Docker files for testing all 19 QUIC implementations are provided in [dockerFile](dockerFile/).

 ### "Quic" start via docker file (requires docker and at least 4 free CPU cores)
 ```bash